WilsonH918/Fabric-Workspace-Deployer-GitHub-Actions/README.md

 - Use version-controlled workspace definitions for auditability.
 - Rotate secrets regularly and use GitHub environments for separation.
 - Validate workspace names to avoid duplicates or naming conflicts.
-- Modularize Python scripts for easier testing and extension.
+- Modularise Python scripts for easier testing and extension.

 ---

 ## Project Structure

-The repository is organized as follows:
+The repository is organised as follows:

 ```json
 {